Phonics Friends

 role

-Product Designer — Responsible for conducting interviews, crafting surveys, desktop research, prototyping screens, logo & branding, and shared final designs.
+Product Designer — Responsible for conducting interviews, desktop research, prototyping screens, logo & branding, and shared final designs.

 timeline